awslabs/dynamic-training-with-apache-mxnet-on-aws/README.md

 While instances are launched and added to the training cluster, you can watch the `elastic_worker_status` tag on the newly launched instances.
 This will let you know once the instance is added to the cluster.
-`ADDED` means the instances were successfully added to cluster.
+`ADDED` means the instances were successfully added to the cluster.

 In logs you will see lines like: